hylandtechoutreach/hackathon/README.md

 Check out [this page](DiscordInformation.md) for information about how Discord will be used throughout the event.

 ## Schedule
-Check out the [schedule](Schedule.md) to see when things are happening!
+Check out the [schedule](Schedule.md) to see when things are happening.
+You can also view the [Mentor Shifts](MentorShifts.md) to see when mentors will be around to help.

 ## Team Name & Project Description Submission
 Fill out the forms below to submit your team and project.